ageweke/required_scopes/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Running Specs

+RequiredScopes is quite thoroughly tested, using RSpec.
+Note that all of its tests are "system" tests, in that they test the entire Gem, all the way down through ActiveRecord, to the database.
+This is because there is really no significant code in RequiredScopes that's independent of its interface to ActiveRecord, and so unit tests would be of little use.
+(In other words, making this gem work correctly is all about getting the patches to ActiveRecord right, not about consistency of any sophisticated internal logic.)

+To run these specs, you'll need a database server up and running that ActiveRecord can talk to.
+The specs create and drop various tables (all prefixed with `rec_spec_`, so they're highly unlikely to conflict with anything).
+Because they do this, there's no need to prepare the database ahead of time, and it should be safe to use a database that's also used for other things.
+(On the other hand, having its own dedicated database won't hurt; and if you run these specs against a database containing data that's precious, you're just asking for it.)

+To run these specs:

+1. If you want to test against a particular ActiveRecord version, `export REQUIRED_SCOPES_AR_TEST_VERSION=3.2.16` (for example).
+If you want the latest stable ActiveRecord, simply skip this step.
+2. `cd required_scopes` (the root of the gem).
+3. Create a file called `spec_database_config.rb` at the root level of the gem.
+It should define your connection to the database, like so:

+    REQUIRED_SCOPES_SPEC_DATABASE_CONFIG = {
+      :require => 'pg',
+      :database_gem_name => 'pg',
+      :config => {
+        :adapter => 'postgresql',
+        :database => 'some_database',
+        :username => 'postgres',
+        :password => 'some_password'
+      }
+    }

+4. `bundle install`.
+(This step must come _after_ you create `spec_database_config.rb`; it uses that file to know what database gem to include.)
+5. `bundle exec rspec spec` will run all specs.
+(Or just `rake`.)